 And here’s an odd twist, the income is held down by Hudson-Related’s claim to be losing money with Shops On Main.
 We can believe it, but that saves them from profit-sharing with RIOC built into their agreement.

 In spite of all this, we are not aware of any debate within RIOC or its board over the value of continuing this deal.
 Or of investigating further.

-But with Governor Cuomo soon leaving and, with him, tight-fisted control over RIOC from 150 miles up the Hudson River, we hoped for some positive change.
+But when Governor Cuomo took with him the tight-fisted control over RIOC from 150 miles up the Hudson River, we hoped for some positive change.
 Hochul did not deliver, to put it nicely.

-With RIOC’s board next to useless in terms of governance, Seawright, Serrano and Kallos grow more relevant for Roosevelt Island’s future than ever before.
+With RIOC’s board next to useless in terms of governance, Seawright, Kreuger and Menin grow more relevant for Roosevelt Island’s future than ever before.